 I'll just take some time off and things will go back to normal when I come back to work.
 It astonishes many people that although they felt fine when they weren't using their computers, their symptoms return within moments of going back to the mouse or keyboard.
 Once injured, the tissue becomes fragile and prone to reinjury.

-I'll get one of those new ergonomic keyboards, or a voice-recognition system so I won't need my hands.
+I'll get one of those new ergonomic keyboards.
 New equipment won't make a disability go away, nor will it necessarily prevent injury.
 New gadgets don't address risk factors such as speed, repetition, poor posture, awkward positioning, weak muscles, and sedentary behavior.
-More often, new tools could simply shift the focal point of injury from one part of the body to another (for instance, from hands to vocal cords).
+More often, new tools could simply shift the focal point of injury from one part of the body to another.
 There are no substitutes for rest, good posture, regular breaks, self-pacing, maintaining a reasonable workload, and heeding your body's warning signals that you've done enough for today.
 Savvy athletes understand that overtraining can lead to overuse injuries, and that proper conditioning, technique, pacing, and alignment can help prevent problems.
 Computer users must embrace the same principles to stay out of trouble.

 My fingers tingle, but my doctor and physical therapist say the problem is in my neck.
 They must not know what they're doing.
 Your doctor and therapist sound smart.
 Such symptoms can result from compression of the brachial plexus, an important network of nerves that leads to the hand.
 Tight neck muscles can cause this pressure.